BARENAKED in BUSAN - A day in SPALAND

 It's easy to spot the first-timer tourists giggling and awkwardly trying to cover their privates with the small hand towel they are given at the entrance.
 However, the local Korean ladies, of all ages, shapes and sizes, strut their stuff without batting an eye.
 Spa Land is a tourist destination, so even though the koreans don't care to look at you, other tourists probably will.
 Less chance of being stared at if go to a more local neighbourhood bathhouse than Spa Land!

 We had the BEST time, and came out feeling refreshed, and rejuvenated.
 We finished off with a mango Bingsu, a delicious frozen dessert with lots of fresh fruit, shaved ice, mochi and ice cream.
+One of Molly's favorite korean things to eat.
 YUM!!

 I wish I could say I would totally feel comfortable going to a jjimjilbang with friends, co-workers or other family members, but I'm not there yet.
 Maybe when I turn 50?
 For now, Molly was the perfect companion to take and I couldn't have asked for a more memorable birthday in Busan.